 The report, written by Sustainability Department staffer Jason Glidden, said the event "exposes Park City to a demographic that celebrates outdoor recreation and are potential repeat customers."

 Glidden also said in the report Main Street will play an important role, including meetings at the Egyptian Theatre and what he describes as a "dine-around" in restaurants on the street.
-He noted that lodging numbers are usually low during the week that the Nike group will be in Park City.

 In an interview, Glidden said the event is "low impact but high return."